Ngarbal: Medicine

 A species of angophora apple tree, tapped for its tannin-rich kino, formed part of the Ngarabul pharmacopoeia.
-The gum of Eucalyptus robusta, yarra was also used medicinally.
-The leaves of the Manna Gum, horra, were used to treat ophthalmic maladies such as narrada mil (bad eye).
+The gum of Eucalyptus robusta was also used medicinally.
+The leaves of the manna gum were used to treat ophthalmic maladies such as "bad eye".
 In terms of internal medicine, their properties were used in cases of diarrhoea, something MacPherson observed as working when he applied the remedy to a pet opossum suffering from loose bowels.
 Two curative functions were thought to be derived from the fat of the carpet snakes, as an emollient for burns, and as an embrocation for rheumatism.

 In the Ngarrabul tribe an eagle-hawk's feather was placed over the soft tissue of wounds, and this was in turn then covered with tea tree bark.
 Both were then bandaged up with a kangaroo skin to ensure a poultice-like warmth.
 Various species of Melaleuca, Callistemon and Leptospermum were stripped of bark to set bones: the bark was used inside-out, the bones were set or immobilized by the inner layers, the softer outside layers served as padding.

 Snake-bites were treated by cutting the skin around the fanged flesh, and then several medicine men would suck the venom in turns.
-The "soldier bird" (bri-prri) was much prized for its habit of kicking up a din whenever snakes were nearby.
+The "soldier bird" (noisy miner) was much prized for its habit of kicking up a din whenever snakes were nearby.

 Recent activities

 In 1987, the Glen Innes Aboriginal Land Council purchased The Willows in 1987 with the assistance of New South Wales Aboriginal Land Council.
-Marlow Hill is situated on "The Willows".
-Subsequently, 3 adjacent properties- Rosemont, Canoon and Boorabee, were added to the site as part of an indigenous protected area.
+Marlow Hill is situated on The Willows and was named after the "Marlow/Marno" family of Deepwater station.
+Subsequently, three adjacent properties- Rosemont, Canoon and Boorabee, were added to the site as part of an indigenous protected area.

-9 sites of Ngarabal cultural important have been identified in this area, now known as the Willows and Boorabee, which, since 2010, is classified under IUCN Category VI regulations and managed as a protected area where sustainable use of its natural resources is permitted.
+Nine sites of Ngarabal cultural important have been identified in this area, now known as the Willows and Boorabee, which, since 2010, is classified under IUCN Category VI regulations and managed as a protected area where sustainable use of its natural resources is permitted.
 Ngarabal people may continue to harvest witchetty grubs, black orchids and mookrum berries.

+Media

+In the 2022 video game Need for Speed Unbound the character "Waru" is a Ngarabal man.